pwighton/ci-qms/SOP-006--Outsourced_Activities_Procedure.md

 Vendor-related risks are assessed using the framework in [SOP-003: Risk Management and Quality Risk Management Procedure](SOP-003--Risk_Management_and_Quality_Risk_Management_Procedure.md).

-Vendor performance issues may trigger [SOP-011: Corrective and Preventive Action Procedure](todo) or [SOP-010: Control of Nonconforming Clinical Investigation Activities Procedure](todo).
+Vendor performance issues may trigger [SOP-011: Corrective and Preventive Action Procedure](SOP-011--Corrective_and_Preventive_Action_Procedure.md) or [SOP-010: Control of Nonconforming Observational Study Activities Procedure](SOP-010--Control_of_Nonconforming_Observational_Study_Activities_Procedure.md).

 ## 3.0 REFERENCES, TERMS AND ACRONYMS